casaper/gdriveEncBackup/README.md

 # gdriveEncBackup
-Creates incremental Tar backup, then encrypts it with GnuPG PubKey, creats par2 volumes for redundancy, uploads it go GoogleDrive
+Creates incremental Tar backup, then encrypts it with GnuPG PubKey, creates par2 volumes for redundancy, uploads it go GoogleDrive